atsign-foundation/docs.atsign.com/content/docs/sdk/flutter/services_and_managers/at_client_preference.md

 ---
 layout: codelab

-title: 'Overview' # Step Name
+title: 'AtClientPreference' # Step Name
 description: | # SEO Description for this step Documentation

 draft: false # TODO CHANGE THIS TO FALSE WHEN YOU ARE READY TO PUBLISH THE PAGE
-order: 1 # Ordering of the steps
+order: 2 # Ordering of the steps
 ---

+### Overview

 AtClientPreference is used to configure the preferences of an @platform application.
 It offers a variety of attributes to give a developer ultimate flexibility.